Buy your own home with a firefighter mortgage program

-Good Neighbor Next Door (GNND) has to head any list of firefighter mortgage programs.
+Good Neighbor Next Door (GNND) has to lead any list of firefighter mortgage programs.

-That’s because Good Neighbor Next Door offers you a half–price home.
+That’s because Good Neighbor Next Door offers you a home at half price.

-Literally: you’re given “a discount of 50% from the list price of the home,” according to the website of the US Department of Housing and Urban Development (HUD), which runs the program.
+Literally: borrowers are given “a discount of 50% from the list price of the home,” according to the website of the US Department of Housing and Urban Development (HUD), which runs the program.

 - Be a paid firefighter (volunteers are not eligible)

-- Live in the house for at least three years
+- Live in the house as your primary residence for at least three years

 - Select your home from HUD’s own, limited listings, which comprise FHA foreclosures

-Admittedly, many will find these rules too restrictive.
+Admittedly, some borrowers may find these rules too restrictive.

-You might not want to commit to living in a socially challenged neighborhood for three years.
+You might not want to commit to living in a revitalization neighborhood for three years.
 It may be a long way from work.
-There could be a shortage of suitable HUD homes when you’re looking ... there’s a long list of possible objections.
+There could be a shortage of suitable HUD homes when you’re looking — there’s a long list of possible objections.

-But imagine where you’ll be in three years.
-You’ll likely have a 40% or 50% down payment on a great home in a better neighborhood.
+But imagine where you’ll be in three years after buying your first home.
+You’ll likely have a 40% or 50% down payment on your next home in a more desirable neighborhood.
 And you’ll have climbed several rungs on the housing ladder in just 36 short months.
-Worth it?
-Up to you.

 2. Firefighter Next Door

-Firefighter Next Door (FND) lacks GNND’s home–price discount.
-But it offers instead a range of very attractive benefits that are open to paid and volunteer firefighters alike – as well as EMTs and support staff.
-And it lacks those GNND rules that can be offputting.
+Firefighter Next Door (FND) lacks GNND’s home-price discount.
+But this home-buying program instead offers a range of attractive benefits that are open to paid and volunteer firefighters alike — as well as EMT, EMS, and other fire department support staff.

 Firefighter Next Door mortgage benefits include: